-Unlike in-tree Kubernetes controller needs to wait the upstream code to be updated and requires you to upgrade Kubernetes control plane version if the controller has any bug or any new ELB features need to be supported.
-Using AWS Load Balancer Controller, it can gracefully to be replaced in this scenario because it will be running as Kubernetes deployment instead of integrating in the Kubernetes upstream source code.
+Unlike in-tree Kubernetes controller needs to wait the upstream code to be updated, which requires you to upgrade Kubernetes control plane version if the controller has any bug or any new ELB features need to be supported.
+Using AWS Load Balancer Controller, it can gracefully be replaced because it will be running as Kubernetes deployment instead of relying on Kubernetes upstream source code integration.

-The AWS Load Balancer Controller also start to support TargetGroupBinding 6 and IngressGroup 7 feature since v2.2, which enables you to group multiple Ingress resources together.
-This also enhance the capability to shared the same Elastic Load Balancer resource.
+The AWS Load Balancer Controller also starts to support TargetGroupBinding 6 and IngressGroup 7 feature since v2.2.
+It enables you can group multiple Ingress resources together, which allows multiple service deployments can share the same Elastic Load Balancer resource.

 Conclusion: What controller should I use?

 After comparing different load balancer controllers, generally speaking, using AWS Load Balancer basically can have better feature supports as well as adopt with the performance optimization by configuring AWS Load Balancer attributes correctly.
 It is essential to enable IP mode when applying the Kubernetes service deployment with AWS Load Balancer Controller to reduce unnecessary hop that can be caused by Kubernetes networking itself, which is generally not totally suitable for AWS networking and elastic load balancing feature.